Universal-Health-Chain/docs/en/01-Specification-summary.md

 ![](https://hyperledger-fabric.readthedocs.io/en/release-2.2/_images/PrivateDataConcept-3.png)
 <p>&nbsp  </p>

-In this way, an organization can share private information between different peer nodes of its organization, and it can also create PDCs to share private information with clients or suppliers of its organization, or a public administration in a territory can share data with different public administrations of other territories or with other types of organizations such as laboratories (for example for data reporting).
+In this way, an organization can share private information between different peer nodes of its organization, and it can also create PDCs to share private information with clients or suppliers of its organization, or a public administration in a territory can share data with different public administrations of other territories or with other types of organizations such as laboratories (for example, for data reporting).

 ![](https://hyperledger-fabric.readthedocs.io/en/release-2.2/_images/PrivateDataConcept-1.png)